-The Board of Directors has a process whereby each year every Director will meet the Chairman to review the conduct of Board of Directors meetings and the general corporate governance of the Group.
-The non-executive Directors (other than Professor Garth Earls) are regarded as independent and have no material interest or other relationship with the Group.
+The Board of Directors has a process whereby each year every Director may meet the Chairman to review the conduct of Board of Directors meetings and the general corporate governance of the Group.
+The non-executive Director (other than Professor Garth Earls) is regarded as independent and has no material interest or other relationship with the Group.